vishalpandey-alf/vishalpandey-alf/README.md

 👋 **Hi, I’m Vishal Pandey (@vishalpandey-alf)**

-💻 **Aspiring Web Developer & Data Science Enthusiast**
+💻 **Aspiring Data Scientist & AI/ML Enthusiast**
 🔍 On a mission to craft **meaningful tech solutions** that bridge the gap between creativity and functionality.

 🌟 **What drives me?**
-- Building **intelligent systems** to solve real-world problems in data science, analytics, and web development.
+- Building **intelligent systems** to solve real-world problems in data science and data analytics.
 - Exploring how **technology can empower communities** and create a lasting impact.

 📚 **Currently diving deep into:**